httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 during the handshake and for the server to verify the CertificateVerify and Finished messages.

+HTTP/2 restricts TLS 1.2 renegotiation ({{Section 9.2.1 of ?RFC7540}}) and
+prohibits TLS 1.3 post-handshake authentication {{?RFC8740}}.
+However, they are sometimes used to implement reactive client certificate authentication in HTTP/1.1
+{{?RFC7230}} where the server decides whether to request a client certificate based on the HTTP request.
+HTTP application data sent on such a connection after receipt and verification of the client certificate is also mutually-authenticated and thus suitable for the mechanisms described in this document.

 # HTTP Header Fields and Processing Rules